 5. Citi® Dividend Platinum Select® Visa® Card – 0 APR for 12 Months

 For first 12 months from account opening, 0% APR on both purchases and balance transfers.
-Upon expiry of the introductory period, the APR goes up to 12.99%-22.99%, subject to your history.
+Upon expiration of the introductory period, the APR goes up to 12.99%-22.99%, subject to your credit rating.

-There is now a promotion going on where they offer extra $100 cash back with initial purchases that amount to $500 within the first 3 months.
+There is now a promotion going on where they offer an extra $100 cash back if you spend $500 within the first 3 months.

 A standard cash back rewards program is also in place, where you get back 5% on that said quarter itself plus every quarter on changing categories.
 These category purchases could include travel, home improvement, etc…

 For all other purchases, 1% cash back applies.

 - 3% Balance transfer fee.

 - You get $100 cash back with $500 purchases made to your new card, applicable for the first 3 months only.